GoogleCloudPlatform/compute-cassandra-python/README.md

 ### So what just happened?

-1. The first thing the script does is to find a US-based region that has at least two zones in that region also in the UP state (e.g. not under a maintenance window).
+1. The first thing the script does is to find a US-based region that has at least two zones in that region also in the UP state.
 In the output above, the script selects zones `us-central1-a` and `us-central1-b` in region `us-central1`.
 1. Next, the script creates 3 `n1-standard-1` instances running `debian-7`
 in each zone.
 The nodename is computed by concatenating the NODE_PREFIX defined in `tools/common.py`, a dash, the zone designator, another dash, and an incrementing integer (e.g. `cassnode-a-0`, `cassnode-a-1`, ...).
-1. The script then uses the `gcutil push` feature to upload the JRE file to each node in the cluster.
 1. Now that each node in the cluster is up and running, the script then uses some of that node information to create a customized install script based on the included `tools/node_config_tmpl` file and saves that to